 Fighting Phlegm

-Phlegm—nobody’s favorite bodily function.
-In the West, we tend to think of mucus and phlegm as something our body produces only during certain times such as when we have the flu or a cold or when allergies cause us to have a post-nasal drip.
-In Traditional Chinese Medicine (TCM), identifying the reason your body is producing phlegm helps in diagnosing many ailments.
+Phlegm—nobody’s favorite bodily substance, but also a misunderstood topic.
+In the West, we tend to think of mucus and phlegm as something our body produces only during certain times, such as when we have the flu or a cold or when allergies cause a post-nasal drip.
+In Traditional Chinese Medicine (TCM), identifying why your body is producing phlegm helps diagnose many ailments.
 Phlegm production is a much broader and deeper issue than a seasonal cold or flu.
-In fact, the secretions produced by the nose and mouth during those illnesses are actually mucus and not technically phlegm.
-This is understood in TCM which treats the spleen-originating phlegm, stored in the lungs, that affects the joints and the muscles and creates overall feelings of not being well.
+The secretions produced by the nose and mouth during those illnesses are actually mucus and not technically phlegm.
+TCM treats the spleen-originating phlegm stored in the lungs, which affects the joints and the muscles and creates overall feelings of not being well.

 Mucus or Phlegm?

 Mucus is produced by the body to carry away particles and debris—think of it as a pollution disposal substance for your body.
 The process of producing mucus to carry away these pollutants is one of the body’s most important ways to protect the lungs.
-This substance is so important for the proper functioning of your body that it produces about one quart per day!
+This substance is so important for the proper functioning of your body that about one quart is produced by each of us each day!

 Phlegm is a different substance.
-It is a type of mucus but rather than originating in your mouth or nose and sinuses, it is produced by the spleen and mal-functioning digestive system, stored in the lungs and lower airways as a result of excess and inflammation.
-In TCM, the lungs play a secondary role in the production of phlegm.
+It is a type of mucus but rather than originating in your mouth or nose and sinuses, it is produced by the spleen and the digestive system as a result of excess intake and inflammation.
+Phlegm is then stored in the lungs and lower airways.
 The spleen extracts the energy from the foods you consume and sends it to the small intestine.
-In a weakened or compromised digestive system, phlegm is the result of foods not being broken down properly and the by-product of that faulty process is the phlegm.
+In a weakened or compromised digestive system, phlegm results because foods are not properly broken down.
 The foods we choose to eat and the times we eat them are major contributors to the production of this substance.

 Consuming cold, damp and raw foods is tough work for the body.
-The process of first warming and then digesting these foods is sometimes incomplete, leaving us with partially digested food and the phlegm.
-Add in eating on the go, stress, irregular mealtimes, smoking, and processed foods, and we are primed for the digestive process to backfire and produce phlegm that will diminish our overall health and cause a weakened spleen.
-The phlegm overwhelms the spleen, and this organ attempts to rid itself of the substance.
-When the spleen is overcome by its dysfunction, the phlegm starts to build up in the lungs where it is then stored.
-We then begin coughing to rid ourselves of it.
-If unhealthy habits and resulting overproduction of phlegm continue unchecked for years, this sticky substance literally “sticks” around and becomes firmer and more resistant to being removed.
-In TCM, before the phlegm moves out of your body through coughing and the clearing of the lungs, it needs to be transformed.
-This transformation takes place by softening the hardened phlegm and moving it out through coughing.
-It may not seem like it when you are hacking away, but our body is doing us a favor when we cough and sneeze because it is trying to dislodge this garbage by-product substance that has taken hold in our lungs.
+The process of first warming and then digesting these foods is sometimes incomplete, leaving us with partially digested food and then phlegm.
+Add in modern habits such as eating on the go, stress, irregular mealtimes, smoking, and processed food consumption, and we are primed for the digestive process to backfire and produce phlegm that will diminish our overall health and cause a weakened spleen.
+When phlegm overwhelms the spleen, this organ attempts to rid itself of the substance.
+If it is unsuccessful, the spleen is overcome by its dysfunction and phlegm starts to build up in the lungs where it is then stored.
+We begin coughing to rid ourselves of the stored substance.
+If an unhealthy lifestyle with overproduction of phlegm continues unchecked for years, this sticky substance literally “sticks” around and becomes firmer and more resistant to removal.
+In TCM, before phlegm can be expelled by your body, it needs to be transformed from a hard, stuck substance to a soft, flowing movable one.
+It may not seem like it when you are hacking away, but our body is doing us a favor when we cough and sneeze because it is working to dislodge this waste substance that has built up in our lungs.

 Acupuncture and herbs are great for transforming and getting rid of phlegm.
 An overproduction of phlegm, or phlegm stuck in your body may manifest in the following complaints: